pelicheng/recipe-rating-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
 After running a permutation test by shuffling the number of steps 5000 times, the p-value ended up to be **0.0**.
-This means we **reject the null hypothesis** and that the missingness of ratings does depend on the number of steps of the recipe.
+This means we **reject the null hypothesis** and that the missingness of ratings does seem to depend on the number of steps of the recipe.

+**Null Hypothesis:** The missingness of ratings does not depend on the number of minutes of the recipe.

+**Alternate Hypothesis:** The missingness of ratings does depend on the number of minutes of the recipe.

+**Test Statistic:** The difference in mean minutes for missing and non-missing rating recipes.
+    - Observed Difference: 51.45237039852127

+**Significance level:** 0.05

 <iframe
   src="assets/missingness_minutes.html"